 Non-Executive Director.
-She has over 26 years' experience in the funds management industry within responsible investments, venture capital, impact investing sectors and includes international development experience.
-She currently is a Partner and Chief Impact Officer at SDGx - a technology venture capital and advisory group.
-She also holds the position as the Oceania Regional Senior Advisor to the Global Impact Investing Network and serves on various advisory boards and ethical committee panels.
+She brings over 28 years' financial services experience, specifically within the funds management industry, specialising in the areas of sustainability, responsible and impact investments, venture capital, climate tech and has international development experience.
+She currently is a Partner and Chief Impact Officer at SDGx - a technology venture capital and advisory group and further holds the position as the Oceania Regional Senior Advisor to the Global Impact Investing Network.
+She serves on various advisory boards, including Chair of Apostle Funds management People and Planet Fund and member of JANA Investors Sustainability Council.